 Despite being two of the most famous connectors, the USB type-C and lightning cable comparison is unfair, seeing how the Lightning cable came more than seven years ago.
 During its release back in 2012, it truly was revolutionary as it was both small and powerful.

 But after its initial release, it did not come with many iterations that would prove its longevity.
 On the other hand, USB Type-C connectors came with two very powerful iterations that proved how long this connector could last.
 The 3.1 iterations and the thunderbolt kept the same port but increased the amps.

 10.USB Type-C cable-Brand Loyalty

 Brand loyalty is also a feature that can sometimes dismantle the argument of USB-C VS Lightning since the lightning cable is only for apple products.
 But despite this brand loyalty, Apple users are aware of the cost of this brand loyalty.

-But it looks like Apple even sees through the flaws of their Lightning cable, which is why they are using a Thunderbolt 3 port – it is the same USB Type-C port – in their new Macbook Pro.
-If that wasn’t enough, the extremely powerful iPad Pro came with a USB Type-C port, since it was the only portable charger that could charge such a heavy machine.
+But it looks like Apple even sees through the flaws of their Lightning cable, which is why they are using a Thunderbolt 3 port – the same USB Type-C port – in their new Macbook Pro.
+If that wasn’t enough, the mighty iPad Pro came with a USB Type-C port since it was the only portable charger that could charge such a heavy machine.

-The biggest problem that most people have with the lightning cable is that it is too expensive, especially with the features that it offers in hindsight.
-Moreover, the scarcity and the lack of third party alternatives makes this incredibly valuable.
+The biggest problem that most people have with the lightning cable is that it is too expensive, especially with its features in hindsight.
+Moreover, the scarcity and the lack of third-party alternatives make this incredibly valuable.
 That can be a serious problem for users, seeing how they have nowhere to turn and have no other options.

 USB Type-C and lightning cable are the two vest connectors around.
 They are small, portable, and versatile, ensuring that only one charger is needed.
 Want to know which one is better for your project?
 Contact us now!